aurioldegbelo/ontoeval/README.md

 ### Ontology Evaluation Checklist

 Computational ontologies are key to information retrieval, semantic integration of datasets, and semantic similarity analyses.
-It's sometimes a challenge to find a self-contained material where you can find "what" to evaluate after you've designed an ontology, and "how" to do it.
+It's sometimes a challenge to find a self-contained material where you can find "what" to evaluate after you've designed an ontology (criteria), and "how" to do it (strategies).
 Here you may find a start.
 Depending on the use case, and the intended audience, it may be interesting to evaluate design aspects, or implementation aspects, or both.